2008

 Meditation & breathing practices

-There are many definitions of meditation and infinite methods, some straightforward and some complex.
-Some come with warnings and others with grand claims.
-There are many books and the internet provides more than a lifetime’s reading.
+There are many definitions of meditation and infinite methods, from straightforward to complex.
+Some come with warnings, others with grand claims.
+Meditation is the action or process of calming or stilling the mind.

-We can choose a method or methods that suit us best and once we have something that feels right we stay with it for a while and enjoy the effects.
+We are mostly drawn to the practice for peace of mind and relaxation of body.
+Other benefits include: a more positive outlook, improved health, improved sleep, increased energy and better concentration.
+We find a method or style that suits us and once we have something that feels right we stay with it for a while and enjoy the effects.

 Posture for meditation and breathing practices

 You can sit on a chair or sit or kneel on the floor using blankets, cushions or blocks for support.
 It is also ok, if necessary, to lie down.
+To be comfortable you need to come into a position that allows you to relax and keeps your spine long; your mind alert.
+You should be warm.

-Your lower body releases into the support of the chair or floor and you consciously let go of all holding on.
+Your lower body releases into the support of the chair or floor and you consciously let go of any holding on.
 If you are on a chair you can place some support under your feet.
 From the stability of your base you gently extend your spine and softly lengthen the back of your neck.
 Release and relax your shoulders.
 Soften your jaw and the muscles of your face.

 Your personal practice